 Kokucha or Kurocha (black tea)

-The Asian black tea refers to post-fermented tea.
+The Asian black tea refers to post-fermented tea, which can also be called dark tea.

 The most famous example is pu-erh tea.
 In Japan it has a similar name: pu-arucha (プーアル茶).